 - Sibling Team

 - Super Zeroes: Like Aquaman, the twins have a reputation of being lame characters from the TV show; in the comic, they are far more effective.
-Even on Superfriends, they are fairly creative.
+Even on Superfriends, they were fairly creative.
 Would you have thought of becoming a "steam-powered ice jet"?

 - Suspiciously Similar Substitutes: Appearance and powers aside, they weren't much different from Wendy and Marvin.

 - Voluntary Shapeshifting: Zan could turn into water, including ice and steam; Jayna could turn into animals, including mythological ones or alien ones.

 - Zan.
 Jayna can turn into all sorts of creatures.
 Cool, right?
 Zan can turn into various forms of water.
 That's it.
-Though with him it depends on usage.
+Though with him, it depends on usage.
 In the show, he preferred a rather useless bucket of water.
-However, nothing's stopping him from using ice or water powers the way Hydro-Man does.
-If not shackled to the Idiot Ball, he could be the most powerful character in the show, bar Superman.
-(Incidentally, a lot of characters fitting into the lame power category are like this and are Rescued from the Scrappy Heap when the writers said "wait a minute, what could you really do with this power?")
+However, nothing's stopping him from using ice or water powers the way Spider-Man villain Hydro-Man does.
+If not shackled to the Idiot Ball, he could be the most powerful character on the show, barring Superman.

 - This was actually parodied in one of Cartoon Network's commercials, with Zan griping about his useless powers — he could be defeated by a sponge!
 "It wouldn't even have to be an evil sponge!"

 - Lampshaded and defied in their Teen Titans Go! cameo.
-The Titans find Zan pretty much useless, but he does demonstrate some uses for his power — redirecting a rhino by becoming the ice under her feet, managing to briefly evade capture (until Beast Boy turns into a pelican), and finally demonstrating the Swiss-Army Superpower idea — to turn into an ice unicycle.
+The Titans find Zan pretty much useless, but he does demonstrate some practical uses for his power — redirecting a rhino by becoming the ice under her feet, managing to briefly evade capture (until Beast Boy turns into a pelican), and finally demonstrating the Swiss-Army Superpower idea — to turn into an ice unicycle.